vegather/MOONLogger/README.md

 2016-01-28 14.48.22.088    l:23    ViewController.swift       viewDidLoad()              192.168.0.1
 2016-01-28 14.48.22.088    l:24    ViewController.swift       viewDidLoad()              Users/Vegard/Documents/sometext.txt
 ```
 Don't worry if your file name or method name is too long.
 It will simply be truncated to fit neatly within the columns like this `thisIsAVeryLongMethodNameThatW...`.
-If you for some reason want to change the default width (like if you have a huge or tiny monitor), this can be done by changing the `FILE_NAME_WIDTH` and `METHOD_NAME_WIDTH` constants at the top of `MOONLogger.swift`.
+If you for some reason want to change the default width (like if you have a huge or tiny monitor), this can be done by changing the `FileNameWidth` and `MethodNameWidth` found in the `Constants` struct at the top of `MOONLogger.swift`.
 They are 25 and 40 respectively by default.

+The `Constants` struct also has two other constants (`LogFileName` and `ShouldIncludeTime`) which you can change to your liking.
+Setting `ShouldIncludeTime` to false will give you a performance increase of about 25%, but you will of course not be able to tell when the log happened.
+This is true both for the standard output to console, as well as for writing to the log file.

 </br>